floweredscarf/su25/labs/lab21/index.md

 sort* called "Timsort" instead of quicksort.
 Can you come up with an explanation as to why? *Hint*: Think about stability!

+{: .info}
-To learn more about the performance difference between Quicksort and Mergesort, watch this video [Quicksort versus Mergesort](https://www.youtube.com/watch?v=es2T6KY45cA)
+>To learn more about the performance difference between Quicksort and Mergesort, watch this video [Quicksort versus Mergesort](https://www.youtube.com/watch?v=es2T6KY45cA)

-### Timing
+## Timing

 So far we've measured the speed and efficiency of our algorithms by theoretically performing asymptotic analysis on them.
 Another (less formal) way of determining